How an Integrated Microwave-IP/MPLS Solution Reduces Latency

 Converged Microwave Backhaul Latency

-In a converged microwave backhaul scenario the third party routers are removed and an MPLS L3VPN is created between edge CTR microwave routers.
-In this configuration the microwave routers perform IP routing and MPLS label switching (Figure 2).
+Furthermore, in a converged microwave backhaul scenario the third-party routers are removed and an MPLS L3VPN is created between edge CTR microwave routers.
+In this configuration, the microwave routers perform IP routing and MPLS label switching (Figure 2).

 Figure 2: L3VPN latency test topology for a converged network (click to enlarge)

-When conducting latency testing on the converged microwave network featured in Figure 2 lower latency numbers were achieved in contrast to the hybrid network:
+When conducting latency testing on the converged microwave network featured in Figure 2 low latency numbers were achieved in contrast to the hybrid network:

 - 64-byte packets: 320 microseconds average latency